koltyakov/sp-download/README.md

 ## Features

-- CLI && A library scenarious
+- CLI && A library scenarios
-- Support robust authentication scenarious
+- Support robust authentication scenarios
 - Streaming download
   - download files of any sizes
   - no memory consumption growth